LiskArchive/lips/proposals/lip-update_genesis_block_schema_and_processing.md

 #### Block ID

-The genesis block ID is computed in the same way as for [any other block][blockID].
+The genesis block ID is computed in the same way as for [any other block][research:update-block-schema#block-id].

 ### Assets property of the genesis block

 #### JSON schema

-The asset schema is the same as defined in the [Update block schema and block processing LIP][assetsSchema].
+The asset schema is the same as defined in the [Update block schema and block processing LIP][research:update-block-schema#asset-schema].

 #### Validation

 The block assets property is validated as follows:

 * _Static validation of the genesis block_:
-  * The same validity rules as defined in the [Update block schema and block processing LIP][assetsValidation] apply except for the fact that there is no limitation on the size of the `data` property of every entry.
+  * The same validity rules as defined in the [Update block schema and block processing LIP][research:update-block-schema#asset-validation] apply except for the fact that there is no limitation on the size of the `data` property of every entry.

 ### Header of the genesis block

 #### JSON schema

-The genesis block header schema is the same as the one defined in [Update block schema and block processing LIP][headerSchema].
+The genesis block header schema is the same as the one defined in [Update block schema and block processing LIP][research:update-block-schema#header-schema].

 #### Validation